 Khloé went on to discuss how difficult being in the public eye has been for her, noting that she’s been frequently referred to the “fat” and “ugly” sister and accused of achieving her current body through plastic surgery.
 The truth is that the comments have been painful to read and hear, especially because they’ve even shaped the way she sees herself — to the point that Khloé writes that she doesn’t feel “beautiful enough just being me.”

-However, she’s not going to apologise for wanting to curate her image and aesthetic anymore; at this point, Khloé says, she’s going to keep doing her.
+However, she’s not going to apologize for wanting to curate her image and aesthetic anymore; at this point, Khloé says, she’s going to keep doing her.

 “I love a good filter, good lighting, and an edit here and there,” reads the message.
 “The same way I throw some on make-up, get my nails done, or wear a pair of heels to present my world the way I want to be seen and it’s exactly what I will continue to do unapologetically.”